Taimur Rahman

-He is known for his socialist ideologies has been outspoken in his criticism of capitalist exploitation and religious fundamentalism.
+He is known for his socialist ideologies and has been outspoken in his criticism of capitalist exploitation and religious fundamentalism.
 He is the author of the book The Class Structure of Pakistan published by Oxford University Press.
 The book argues that Pakistan's framework is based on materialism, and won the Akhtar Hameed Khan Memorial Award for the "best book on Social Sciences" about Pakistan in 2012.

 Early life and education

 Rahman comes from a "bourgeois" family, but he says his parents were engaged with the left movement since before he was born.
 He spent his childhood in military-ruled Pakistan under the Zia ul Haq government of the late 1970s-80s, which also influenced him politically.
 In his teenage years, he was involved with the theater as an actor, director and producer.
 He completed his schooling from Aitchison College, graduated from Grinnell College, obtained a master's degree from Sussex University and holds a PhD from the School of Oriental and African Studies.